nick-graves/pwd-manager/README.md

 ## Project Strcture

 ```
-password_manager/
+pwd-manager/
-├── main.py             # CLI app
+├── main.cpp              # CLI entry point
-├── vault_manager.py    # Handles DB and master password logic
+├── vault_manager.cpp     # Manages vault logic and DB operations
-├── crypto_utils.py     # Key derivation, encryption/decryption
+├── vault_manager.h
-├── password_utils.py   # Random password generator
+├── crypto_utils.cpp      # Handles encryption, hashing, and key derivation
-├── mfa_utils.py        # (Optional) TOTP setup and QR generation
+├── crypto_utils.h
-├── vault.db            # SQLite encrypted vault
+├── password_utils.cpp    # Random password generation
-├── keyfile             # Stores hashed master password + salt
+├── password_utils.h
-└── requirements.txt
+├── Dockerfile            # Build and run environment
 ```

 ## Security Details
-- **Master password** is hashed using bcrypt and stored securely.
+- **Master password** is hashed using `Argon2id` and stored securely.
-- A **random salt** is generated and used with PBKDF2 to derive an AES encryption key.
+- A symmetric key is derived from the master password using `crypto_pwhash` and used to encrypt credentials.
-- Passwords are encrypted using cryptography.fernet (AES in CBC mode + HMAC).
+- `ChaCha20-Poly1305` provides authenticated encryption, protecting both confidentiality and integrity.
-- Salt is stored with the hash (embedded or in ```keyfile```) — safe and standard practice.
+- Salt is stored with the hash (in ```keyfile```) — safe and standard practice.
 > The vault and keyfile are local only — no network or cloud storage involved.